hai-vr/combo-gesture-expressions-av3/writedefaults.md

 - Write Defaults should be OFF.
 - Transform animations belong in the Gesture Playable Layer.
 - Muscle animations belong in the Gesture Playable Layer.
 - Anything that is not a Transform animation nor a Muscle animation belong in the FX Playable Layer.
-This includes constraint animation curves and GameObject toggles.
+This includes all Constraint component animation curves and GameObject toggles.
 For Transform animations to work in the Gesture Playable Layer:

 - The first mask of the Gesture Playable Layer must *allow* all Muscles and all Transforms that are animated by all the layers of the Gesture Playable Layer.